BiAPoL/blog/docs/stefan_hahmann/elephant_server_installation_windows/readme.md

 sudo apt install make
 ```

-If the `make build` fails, you can try to pull the image from the Docker Hub by running the following command.
+If the `make build` command fails, you can try to pull the image from the Docker Hub by running the following command:

 ```console
 docker pull stefanhahmann/elephant-server:0.5.6